airshipit/deckhand/README.rst

 Deckhand
 ========

-Deckhand is a document-based configuration storage service built with auditability and validation in mind.
+Deckhand is a storage service for YAML-based configuration documents, which are managed through version control and automatically validated.
+Deckhand provides users with a variety of different document types that describe complex configurations using the features listed below.

 Core Responsibilities
 =====================